 You must apply for the paramedic technology program separate and in addition to the Casper College admission application.
 Both the application packet and written interview form must be completed.

-Beginning with the fall 2019 semester, four community EMS courses — designed for currently licensed emergency medical technicians, advanced emergency medical technicians, intermediate emergency medical technicians, and paramedics — will be available.
+Four community EMS courses — designed for currently licensed emergency medical technicians, advanced emergency medical technicians, intermediate emergency medical technicians, and paramedics — are available.
 More info about community EMS courses.

 What courses would I take?